 Best Restaurants in Burgundy & Beaujolais

-Burgundy is France’s richest province, historically, culturally, and, of course, gastronomically.
+Burgundy is France’s most prosperous province, historically, culturally, and, of course, gastronomically.
 The region boasts an enviable and proud tradition of culinary excellence and grand winemaking traditions, with the highly sought-after flavors of both red and white Burgundy in ever-growing demand today.
 And where there are passionate vignerons, a plethora of fine restaurants soon follows.
-Burgundians are extremely discerning in their food choices and despite the influx of tourism to the area in recent years, standards remain impeccably high.
+Burgundians are incredibly discerning in their food choices, and despite the influx of tourism to the area in recent years, standards remain impeccably high.
 Moreover, new faces and a more avant-garde approach from the emergent Burgundian firmament have ensured that the region is in no danger of slipping into gastronomic inertia; both the traditional and molecular can now be encountered across the Burgundian landscape.

 Arguably the region’s most lauded restaurant, Maison Lameloise is inseparable from Burgundian tradition.
-With a coveted three Michelin stars to its name, it has been offering unparalleled service, food, and wine for many years, and was family-run for three generations.
+With a coveted three Michelin stars to its name, it has offered unparalleled service, food, and wine for many years and was family-run for three generations.
 Now presided over by the formidable Eric Pras, the restaurant’s reputation nonetheless remains firmly based on serving classic dishes using seasonal and regional ingredients.
-Pras transforms local produce into works of art; dishes that you almost feel guilty eating.
+Pras transforms local produce into works of art, dishes that you almost feel guilty eating.
 We don’t want to spoil the feast ahead, but standout dishes include his marshmallow of foie gras and gingerbread tuile; scallops with Jerusalem artichokes, ravioli of snails cooked in their juices with mild garlic, and his pigeon breast served with fresh pasta and foie gras.
 The wine list is suitably grand and covers all the major appellations of the region, from Grand Crus to humble village wines.
-Service is also spot-on, professional and not remotely stuffy.
+Service is also spot-on, professional, and not remotely stuffy.
 An icon of fine-dining in Burgundy and a must-visit for all-overs of great food and wine

 Address: 36 place d’Armes, Chagny 71150